slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (nj) For now, let's keep the tabs--I think it makes things clearer even if you could
 > theoretically treat the "installed" list as just another filter.

+> **RESOLVED**:
 > (pf) I think tabs labeled Find/Installed or All/Installed would make more sense than Find/Manage if the two views are so similar.

+> (nj) I currently have "Find Extensions" and "Installed" in the wireframes, but we can
+> tweak this in the final design.

+> **RESOLVED**:
 > (pf) Re '"Installing Auto-Compile CoffeeScript (1 of 3)..."': this implies download, unzip, and init are serial if you have clicked multiple extensions?
 Or just some of those steps?
 Can you cancel a download if it's too slow or stalled?
 Seems especially important if it's serial -- otherwise you're hosed on installing other extensions until it times out.

+> (nj) Good point.
+I was assuming we'd want to serialize these to avoid the various
+> installations overlapping each other, but in retrospect there probably isn't any
+> particular reason to do that.
+I'll change this to just say "Installing 3 extensions..."
+> for now.

 Also, next to the "CoffeeScript Formatting" extension, there is a "Settings" button.
 He clicks on this button, and a dialog expands in-place with various formatting settings for CoffeeScript code.
 He tweaks it to fit his style.
 Finally, he clicks the Close button on the Extension Manager dialog to close it.

+> **RESOLVED**:
 > (pf) Do we envision having a Prefs dialog eventually?
 Would be expose each extension's settings UI there too, or would the user have to go to different places for core vs. extension settings?
 (Maybe eventually the Settings... button could just pop open the Prefs dialog with that panel pre-selected...)

+> (nj) Yup, if we ended up with a single prefs dialog we'd link to it from the
+> extensions anyway.

 Now, back in his CoffeeScript file, he tries hitting Cmd-E on a function call, and an inline editor opens on the function definition.
 Success!
 He also browses the